 Important: Turn off power to your system at the breaker box, fuse box or system switch.
 This helps prevent damage to your system and keeps you safe.

 - Pull the thermostat display off the base.

 - Check that all of the wires connected to your thermostat are fully inserted.

 - If any of the wire tips are corroded, re-strip the end of the wires.

 - Press the thermostat display back onto the base until you hear a click.

 - Turn power to your system back on.

 2. Reseat the Nest thermostat display

-If you used screws other than the ones included with the Nest Thermostat to mount the base to your wall, they may prevent the display from attaching properly to the base.
+Note: If you used screws other than the ones included with your Nest thermostat to mount it to the wall, they can also prevent the display from attaching properly to the base.

 3. Restart your Nest thermostat